-If fat loss is a priority, it’s a good idea to use the timer on your phone to make sure your rest periods don’t run too long.
+If fat loss is a priority, it’s a good idea to use the timer on your phone to ensure your rest periods don’t run too long.
 This will keep your heart rate from plummeting and help you remain in a fat-burning zone.
-(It’s human nature to think your rest periods are shorter than they actually end up being, so a timer can prove very helpful).
+It’s human nature to think your rest periods are shorter than they actually end up being, so a timer can prove very helpful.

 You don’t need the equipment I use in the video.
-Hurdles, cones, and a speed ladder are fun to have, but they’re completely optional and the exercises can be done easily without them.
+Hurdles, cones, and a speed ladder are fun, but they’re entirely optional, and the exercises can be done easily without them.

 - Side-to-Side Jump with Oppositional Toe-Touch